 Mistake #1: Overdoing Physical Activity Too Soon

-Signs of Overexertion:
+Common Signs of Overdoing It:

-- Increased swelling after knee replacement.
+- Excessive swelling in the leg after knee surgery

 Mistake #2: Ignoring Persistent Swelling or Pain